Smile249/smile249.github.io/README.md

 - Korean
 - Spanish

-DM me on Discord if you are able to! (languages not listed here are allowed as well!)
+DM me on Discord (Smile#1941) if you are able to help! (languages not listed here are allowed as well!)